Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Local owner

-The signed-in user owns the local worker.
-The worker can only claim local sessions that belong to that owner, so it cannot be shared with other workspace members.
+The signed-in user owns the local agent.
+The agent can only claim local sessions that belong to that owner, so it cannot be shared with other workspace members.

 Agent profile

 People send an initiative, bug, or todo to an agent profile.
-That work item is the spec the local worker reads.
-The profile identifies what the agent can do and which workers can run sessions for it.
+That work item is the spec the local agent reads.
+The profile identifies what the agent can do and which agents can run sessions for it.

 The runtime needs to heartbeat, poll, claim, execute, report activity, and finish every claimed session.